rbhagat518/CodePathPrework/README.md

 - the trending page
 - replying to posts, ultimately creating a forum of large discussion

+I'd like to create an app focused on tracking an athlete's statistics thrpughput a season (perhaps with a detailed dashboard).
+The fantasy basketball and football industry would benefit from a way to keep track of underrated players.
 ## Notes

 Describe any challenges encountered while building the app.